aws-samples/aws-rosettafold/README.md

 ```
 8. Clone the CodeCommit repository created by CloudFormation to a Jupyter Notebook environment of your choice.
 9. Use the `AWS-RoseTTAFold.ipynb` and `CASP14-Analysis.ipynb` notebooks to submit protein sequences for analysis.
-Note that the first job you submit will cause the FSx file system to transfer and compress 3 TB of reference data from S3.
-This process will require 3-4 hours to complete.
-The duration of subsequent jobs will depend on the length and complexity of the protein sequence.

 ## Architecture